martinr9315/mad-llm-libs/README.md

 # MadLLMLibs

 This is a unique and interactive application that leverages the power of OpenAI's language models to create a fun and engaging MadLibs game.
+Play [here](https://mad-llm-libs.vercel.app)!

 The application is a hybrid of Next.js and Python, using Next.js for the frontend and Flask for the API backend.
 The game uses OpenAI's API to generate creative and unexpected templates for the MadLibs, providing a new and exciting experience every time you play.